 Risk Description of risk Sector / Industry Manufacturing is generally considered a high-risk sector because of the geographic locations of manufacturers and the type of low skilled workers that may be employed in the sector.
 However, chemical manufacturing is considered a low-risk sector for modern slavery practices as the sector is high tech and requires a skilled labour force.

-r In terms of our manufacturing facilities located in Australia and New Zealand, this continues to present a low potential for modern slavery risks.
-In terms of the manufacturing facilities of our suppliers, these are located in China, Japan, Singapore, Malaysia, South Korea, Middle East and Europe and may have a low to medium potential for modern slavery risks.
+In terms of our manufacturing facilities located in Australia and New Zealand, this continues to present a low potential for modern slavery risks.
+In terms of the manufacturing facilities of our suppliers, these are located in China, Malaysia and the Middle East, which may have a medium to high potential for modern slavery risks, and in Japan, Singapore, South Korea and countries in Europe, which may have a low to medium potential for modern slavery risks.
 Products Product / Service Some of the raw materials and manufactured materials we procure to make our products may present a high to medium potential for modern slavery risks due to the countries from which they are sourced, for example China, Saudi Arabia and Qatar.
-However, our procurement selection process allows us to have more visibility over our tier 1 materials suppliers and the large proportion of the other goods and services we procure are procured in Australia, New Zealand, Japan, South Korea and Singapore which presents a low potential for modern slavery risks.
+However, our procurement selection process allows us to have more visibility over our tier 1 materials suppliers and the large proportion of the other goods and services we procure are procured in Australia, New Zealand, Japan, South Korea, Western Europe (including Germany) and Singapore which presents a low potential for modern slavery risks.
 The products we procure from our tier 2 materials suppliers presents a medium potential for modern slavery risks as we have less control and oversight over the indirect supply chain, although there is a process for approval as outlined above.
-With respect to procuring raw materials used to make our mining products for the 2022 period, which support the extraction of lithium and rare earth materials, we consider this may present a medium potential for modern slavery risks due to the countries from which they are sourced, for example China.
-During the 2022 period, these raw materials were partially sourced from China which we anticipate will not occur in future reporting periods.
-These raw materials were also sourced from the USA, Europe and Australia during the 2022 reporting period.
+With respect to procuring raw materials used to make our mining products for the 2023 period, which support the extraction of lithium and rare earth materials, we consider this may present a medium potential for modern slavery risks due to the countries from which they are sourced, for example China.
+These raw materials were also sourced from the USA, Western Europe and Australia during the 2023 reporting period.
 These lithium and rare earth materials make up less than 5% of our total procurement spend.
 We have also identified that other indirect suppliers, including suppliers of the raw materials included in the manufacturing equipment and technology products we procure, may be considered medium risk, particularly as we do not have direct oversight over these suppliers.
 Services Our financial services are outsourced through labour in India and we have identified that this presents a medium potential for modern slavery risks due to the outsourcing of this labour.
 However, this is a global initiative run through the global Hexion group, to which the groups' global processes and policies for procurement apply and we are confident with those processes.
 Geographic We have identified that the countries from which we procure some of our materials (China, Saudi Arabia, Qatar, Indonesia and Malaysia) and services (India) may present a high potential for modern slavery risks as the Asia-Pacific and Middle East regions are considered to be high-risk geographies due to a higher prevalence of modern slavery due to factors such as weak governance, compromised rule of law, conflict, state-imposed forced labour, high migration and poverty.
 We consider that the level of oversight that Hexion AU and the global Hexion group has over the procurement of these materials and services from direct suppliers mitigates some of this risk.
 A large proportion of our products and services continue to be procured locally in Australia and New Zealand which presents a low potential for modern slavery risks.